Pharmacy-Final-Project/Team-Agreement/README.md

 - Ask team leader to judge, then we can avoid this to happen

 **How will you raise concerns to members who are not adequately contributing & how and when will you escalate the conflict if your resolution attempts are unsuccessful?**
 Each team member will get three warnings from the team leader and if the member refuses to cooperate, we will report this issue to the lead instructor of the course.

+## Communication Plan

+**What hours will you be available to communicate?**

+From 9AM to 9PM

+**What platforms will you use to communicate ?**

+WhatsApp, Slack, Zoom and discord.

+**How often will you take breaks?**

+As we need.

+**What is your plan if you start to fall behind?**

+Push ourselves and don't give-up.

+**How will you communicate after hours and on the weekend?**

+On Discord group

+**What is your strategy for ensuring everyone’s voice is heard?**

+Everyday start meeting and make sure that everyone engage in this discussion and ask them for their opinion and thoughts.

+**How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?**

+Offer a funny environment, so everyone feel safe, like they are between their family members.

+## Work Plan
+**How you will identify tasks, assign tasks, know when they are complete, and manage work in general?**

+Distributed tasks as members skills.

+**What project management tool will be used?**

+Trello.

+## Git Process
+**What components of your project will live on GitHub?**

+- Website structure files.

+- Documention.

+**How will you share the repository with your teammates?**

+- We create GitHub Organization.

+**What is your Git flow?

+- Stage Branch from main.

+- Subbranches from development branch.

+- PR and merge after each task completion.

+How will you be using a PR review workflow?

+- One person for review.

+- Team Leader confirm PRs.

+- Everyday merge.

+- Communicate time to merge: completion of everyday task, slack announcement and Discord meeting.